KingHipUnity/Unity-PrefabGenerator/README.md

 # Prefab Generator

 ## Overview
-Prefab Generator is a Unity Editor tool designed to create optimized, low-resolution versions of prefabs and scenes.
+Prefab Generator is a Unity Editor tool designed to create optimized, low-resolution versions of prefabs.
 It processes assets such as sprites, textures, audio, and scriptable objects to generate performance-friendly prefabs, making it useful for mobile and WebGL platforms.

 ## Features
 - Generates low-resolution prefabs from existing ones
-- Processes entire scenes to replace high-resolution assets with optimized versions
+- Processes entire prefabs to replace high-resolution assets with optimized versions
 - Supports batch processing for folders
 - Customizable quality settings via `PrefabQualitySettingConfig`
 - Automated asset caching to avoid redundant processing